 The Strategy recognizes that developing countries, in particular LDCs and SIDS, have special needs with regard to capacity-building and technical cooperation, and the Organization was requested to assess periodically the provision of financial and technological resources and capacity-building to implement the Strategy through the IMO's Integrated Technical Cooperation Programme (ITCP) and other initiatives including the GloMEEP project and the MTCC network.

-In May 2019, IMO established a voluntary multi-donor trust fund (GHG TC-Trust Fund), to provide a dedicated source of financial support for technical cooperation and capacity building activities to support the implementation of the Initial IMO Strategy on reduction of GHG emissions from ships.
+In May 2019, IMO established a voluntary multi-donor trust fund (IMO Multi-donor GHG Trust Fund), to provide a dedicated source of financial support for technical cooperation and capacity building activities to support the implementation of the Initial IMO Strategy on reduction of GHG emissions from ships.